 The great thing about digital marketing is that it eliminates much of the guesswork of the past.
 Technology allows us to market to a much more defined audience and to make changes to web pages and digital advertising campaigns.
 Digital is dynamic!
 There is always a better way to get a message across and there is always more we can learn about our avatar (target customer).

-Your Facebook Ads Manager can provide you with a LOT of information.
-However, the sheer amount of data can be overwhelming, even to a seasoned digital marketer and is often all but meaningless to a business page owner.
-Skipping the myriad details when setting up the Facebook pixel, Google Tag Manager, Google Analytics and other integration, tracking and analytics tools, you can get a pretty good idea of your ads performance straight out of the Ads Manager box.
+Particularly on Google and Facebook/Instagram, the ads manager platforms can provide you with a LOT of information.
+However, the sheer amount of data can be overwhelming even to a seasoned digital marketer and is often all but meaningless to a company manager or owner.
+Skipping the myriad details when setting up the Facebook pixel, Google Tag Manager, Google Analytics and other tracking and analytics tools, you can get a pretty good idea of your ads performance straight out of the ad platforms.
 Here are the biggies:

 The number of times an ad was served.

 The number of people who saw the ads (always less than impressions because some people see the ads more than once).

 Total number of clicks on ads (including link clicks).

 The number of clicks on ads that led to the intended landing page.
 Doesn’t include clicks to the page profile or reactions, comments or shares.
 Always less than # of clicks.

 The ratio of clicks to impressions.
 This is a good indication of how relevant the ads are to the users.
 Benchmark = 0.90%

 The ratio of link clicks to impressions.

 The average cost for each click or link click.